 Ribosomes.
 One of the universal cell structures mentioned in Chapter 3 was the ribosome.
-There are hundreds of thousands of these nearly spherical particles in the cell cytoplasm, which gives it a granular appearance when viewed with the electron microscope (FIGURE 4.19A).
+There are thousands of these nearly spherical particles in the cell cytoplasm, which gives it a granular appearance when viewed with the electron microscope (FIGURE 4.19A).
+In addition, there also are ribosomes loosely attached to the cell membrane.
 Their relative size is measured by how fast they settle when spun in a centrifuge.
 Measured in Svedberg units (S), bacterial and archaeal ribosomes represent 70S particles.

 The ribosomes are built from RNA and protein and are composed of a small subunit (30S) and a large subunit (50S) (FIGURE 4.19B).
 For proteins to be synthesized, the two subunits come together to form a 70S functional ribosome (Chapter 8).
 Some antibiotics, such as streptomycin and tetracycline, prevent bacterial and archaeal ribosomes from carrying out protein synthesis.
+The free ribosomes make soluble proteins that are used in the cell, while the membrane-attached ones produce proteins for the cell envelope and for secretion.

 Microcompartments.
-Recently, some bacterial species have been discovered that contain microcompartments.
-The microcompartments appear to be unique to the Bacteria and consist of a polyprotein shell 100 to 200 nm in diameter (see Chapter 3).
-The shell surrounds various types of enzymes and, in the cyanobacteria, microcompartments called "carboxysomes" function to enhance carbon dioxide fixation.
-In some non-photosynthetic species, microcompartments limit diffusion of volatile or toxic metabolic products.
+Recently, some bacterial species have been found to contain microcompartments.
+The microcompartments appear to be unique to the Bacteria and consist of a polyprotein shell 100-200 nm in diameter (FIGURE 4.20).
+In the cyanobacteria, microcompartments called "carboxysomes" function to enhance carbon dioxide fixation and in some nonphotosynthetic species, microcompartments limit diffusion of volatile or toxic metabolic products.
+In general, microcompartments represent localized areas where enzymes can more directly interact with their substrates or potentially sequester harmful reaction products.

 Inclusions.
 Cytoplasmic structures, called inclusions, can be found in the cytoplasm.
 Many of these bodies store nutrients or the monomers for cellular structures.
-For example, some inclusions consist of aggregates or granules of polysaccharides (glycogen), globules of elemental sulfur, or lipid.
-Other inclusion bodies can serve as important identification characters for bacterial pathogens.
-One example is the diphtheria bacilli that contain meta-chromatic granules, or volutin, which are deposits of polyphosphate (long chains of inorganic phosphate) along with calcium and other ions.
+For example, some inclusions function as nutrient reserves.
+They consist of aggregates or granules of polysaccharides (glycogen), globules of elemental sulfur, or lipid.
+Other inclusions can serve as important identification characters for bacterial pathogens.
+One example is the diphtheria bacilli that contain metachromatic granules, also called volutin granules, which are deposits of polyphosphate (long chains of inorganic phosphate) along with calcium and other ions.
 These granules stain with dyes such as methylene blue.
+Similar organelles called "acidocalcisomes" are found in the protists.